MYXORA · WELLNESS AI · CONCEPT 2026

 The aesthetic gap

-The problem is not getting people to track.
-It is making sure they lose something when they stop.
+The problem isn't getting people to track.
+It's making sure they lose something when they stop.

 WHO THIS IS FOR